 One of the big mistakes I sometimes make is to take my director onstage with me.
 While playing the losing, lower status member of my comedy team, I have stopped and given my partner notes.
 I don’t recommend this.
 It makes for a bad show and an even longer ride home.

 Always use a push-stick when rip-cutting on a table saw.
-Ask my wife why.
+Trust me on this.

 If you want good costumes, don’t do this, or this, or this: